Funding Circle, the UK’s biggest peer-to-peer lending platform, is preparing to hire advisers to oversee a £1bn-plus London flotation.

 A flotation of Funding Circle, one of Britain’s most prominent financial technology companies, has been anticipated for some time, and will stir enormous anticipation among City bankers.

-Funding Circle, which launched in 2010, has matched lenders to tens of thousands of small business borrowers, facilitating loans totaling more than $5bn globally during its seven-year existence.
+Funding Circle, which launched in 2010, has matched lenders to tens of thousands of small business borrowers, facilitating loans totalling more than $5bn globally during its seven-year existence.

 P2P Funding Process